arjungup740/job-applier/notes.md

-## the lab -- see if can get the whole thing working off of GPT
+##### the lab -- see if can get the whole thing working off of GPT

+steps
+* create driver
+* grab questions
+* if resume in those questions, upload it
+* take remaining fields, get AI to fill them in
+* have a second AI check the answers and fill in any missing fields
+* fill in the fields

+## to do now

+* make it take a list of jobs, in order to do this it has to have multiple processes/not kill the windows

+## couple of avenues:

-* feed it a list of jobs
+* able to feed it a list of jobs
 * have it create multiple windows/fill multiple applications at once
 * have some general clean ups for usability
-* have another llm call go through and check the answers fill in -- for example, occasionally misses locations as well as portfolio site
 * try to get something that can do ashby, greenhouse jobs

-## to do now

-* come up with some next avenues

-## couple of avenues:

 ## reference